davidfcarr/rsvpmaker-for-toastmasters/readme.txt

 == Changelog ==

+= 4.1.3 =

+* Enhancements to setup wizard, including option for password reset with strength meter.

 = 4.1.2 =

 * Setup wizard added to simplify configuration, particularly for those who are new to WordPress.